jramkiss/jramkiss.github.io/_posts/_2020-01-26-gaussian-processes.md

 ### Gaussian Process + Regression

 Nothing so far is groundbreaking, or particularly useful.
 All we have done is explained a way of generalizing the multivariate Normal, but haven't talked about how it can be used in real life.
-In order to do this, more background is needed to combine observed data with the GP.
+However, you could imagine that starting with a prior over functions, we can form a posterior, $p(f \mid X, y)$ by conditioning on our data.
+Intiutively, doing this excludes all functions that don't "pass through" our data, $(X, y)$.
+I'll approach Gaussian process regression from a slightly different perspective in this section, building up from Bayesian linear regression.
+This is a cool approach I found in David MacKay's [book](http://www.inference.org.uk/mackay/itila/book.html), that I haven't seem much elsewhere.

-To set the stage, imagine we are interested in modelling a function, $f$, for which we have noisy observations, $(x_i, y_i)$ where $x_i \in \R^D$.
-In typical Bayesian linear regression, we assume that $y$ is a linear function of $X$ given weights, $y = Xw$.
-Then we assign priors, $p(w)$, and build a posterior distribution for the weights, $p(w \mid y, X)$.
+To set the stage, we are interested in modelling a function, $f$, which we have data, $(X, y)$.
+We start with a [feature map](https://xavierbourretsicotte.github.io/Kernel_feature_map.html) for the input, $R = \phi(X)$, so that $R$ an $N \times D$ matrix.
+Then we have $y = Rw$ and can assign priors, $p(w)$ to build a posterior distribution for the weights, $p(w \mid y, X)$.
 This posterior is used to make future predictions and recreate $f = y + \epsilon$.

 $$ p(w \mid y_N, X_N) = \frac{p(y_N \mid X_N, w) p(w)}{p(y_N \mid X_N)} $$